Are you an Amazon seller interested in what Amazon Brand Analytics is and how it can help you build your brand?

 - Dog toys

 - Pet toys

-This means that Amazon customers found the product listing connected to the ASIN (B0876PRL18) more frequently by entering these related search terms.
+By entering related search terms, Amazon customers found the product listing connected to the ASIN (B0876PRL18) more frequently.

 Search Frequency Rank

-Search Frequency Rank (SFR) is the numeric rank of a search term’s popularity compared to all the other terms on a given time period.
+Search Frequency Rank (SFR) is the numeric rank of a search term’s popularity over all the other terms in a specific period.

-In our previous example, you can see that the keyword “dog toys” has a Search Frequency Rank of 183.
+My previous example shows the keyword dog toys has a Search Frequency Rank 183.

-Click Share and Conversion Share indicate how good the clickthrough rates and conversion rates are for a given product.
+Click Share and Conversion Share indicate the product’s clickthrough and conversion rates.